InfiniteCoder01/breaking-down-complex-language-features/src/index.md

 }
 ```

+Under the hood compiler just creates the same struct for all types it's used with.
 We can't replicate all the syntactic sugar, but we can utilize macros to make this in C:
 ```C
 #include <stdio.h>